pixelkind/iOS-development/docs/swift.md

 ### Guard statement

+Swift has a conditional statement called `guard`.
+It is an inverted if-statement and can be used for early returns.
+In this example, only return if the `statusCode` value is larger or equal to `400`.

 ```Swift
 guard statusCode < 400 else {
   return
 }
 ```

+If you want to make sure that a value is correct, or an optional is not nil before executing code, always use a `guard`-statement.

 ### Switch statement

+As with most other languages, you also have `switch`-statements.
+They can be used like in this example:

 ```Swift
 var emoji = "🐹"